rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-16-lang-team-feb-update.md

 description: "Lang team February update"
 team: the lang team <https://lang-team.rust-lang.org/>
 ---
-This week the lang team held its February planning meeting ([minutes]).
+Two weeks ago, the lang team held its February planning meeting ([minutes]).
 We hold these meetings on the first Wednesday of every month.

 The planning meeting is used for: